Cladnic/json2html/README.md

 npm run build
 ```

-(4) Check so that the generated .html file is the way you want it
+(4) Check so that the generated .html file is the way you want it.
+Then you can move it and use it however you'd like